hashirpm/secureX/README.md

 3. Run ```npm install``` to install all the dependencies.

-4. Login to your MetaMask and add Sepolia Tesnet to your Metamask networks.
+4. Login to your MetaMask and add Sepolia Testnet to your Metamask networks.

 5. Go to [Sepolia Faucet](https://www.alchemy.com/faucets/ethereum-sepolia) and paste your wallet address to obtain ETH for testing.